JulianCarvajalG/ecosystem-survival/README.md

 # 🌿 Ecosystem Survival

 ## 📌 Project Overview

-**Ecosystem Survival** is a grid-based strategy game developed as part of the *Computer Science I* course.
-The core idea of the project is to transform fundamental computer science concepts—such as algorithms and data structures—into interactive gameplay mechanics.
+**Ecosystem Survival** is a grid-based strategy and simulation game developed as part of the *Computer Science I* course.
+The project transforms fundamental computer science concepts—such as algorithms and data structures—into interactive gameplay mechanics.

 In this game, the player is responsible for maintaining the balance of a small ecosystem.
 Different species coexist on a board, each with its own needs, risks, and survival conditions.
 The player must make strategic decisions to ensure that no species becomes extinct while guiding them toward safe zones.

-What makes the game especially engaging is that every decision is backed by algorithmic logic:
+What makes the game especially interesting is that every decision is driven by algorithmic logic:

-* A **greedy strategy** helps prioritize which species should be fed first.
+- A **greedy algorithm** prioritizes which species should be handled first based on risk.
-* A **backtracking algorithm** determines safe migration paths across the board.
+- A **backtracking algorithm** finds safe migration paths across the board.

-This creates a unique blend of problem-solving, strategy, and simulation, where the player is constantly balancing short-term survival with long-term planning.
+- An **AVL Tree** is used to efficiently store and manage species data in real time.

+This creates a hybrid system where strategy, simulation, and data structures work together dynamically.

 ---

 ## 🎮 Why is the game interesting?

-Ecosystem Survival is more than just a game—it is an interactive way to experience how algorithms work in real scenarios.
+Ecosystem Survival is more than a game—it is an applied simulation of computer science concepts.

-* It introduces **strategic thinking** through limited actions per turn.
+- It introduces **strategic decision-making under constraints**
-* It creates **tension and urgency** with hunger and extinction mechanics.
-* It rewards **planning and optimization**, not just random decisions.
+- It simulates **dynamic system behavior over time**
-* It connects theory (algorithms & data structures) with **visual and intuitive gameplay**.
+- It connects theory (algorithms & data structures) with real execution logic
+- It forces the player to adapt to a constantly changing environment

-Each match feels dynamic, as the board configuration and species conditions change, forcing the player to adapt continuously.
+Each turn feels dynamic, since species conditions and board states evolve continuously.

 ---

+## 🧠 System Architecture

+The project is implemented as a modular multi-layer system:

+- **Python (AI Layer):** Handles decision-making using Greedy and Backtracking algorithms
+- **C++ (Engine Layer):** Executes game rules, validates movements, and processes turns
+- **AVL Tree (Data Structure):** Stores and manages all species efficiently
+- **JSON (Communication Layer):** Synchronizes state between Python and C++

+All components interact through a shared JSON state file, ensuring consistency across the system.

+---

 ## 📂 Repository Structure

-At this stage (Checkpoint 1), the repository is focused on **design and planning**, not implementation.
-It contains the following main folders:
+At this stage (Checkpoint 1), the repository focuses on design and system planning rather than full implementation.

 ### 📁 `documentation/`

-This folder includes all the technical and conceptual work developed so far for the project.
-It serves as the foundation for the final implementation.

-Contents may include:
+Contains all technical and conceptual design work:

-* The checkpoint report (PDF)
+- Checkpoint report (PDF)
-* Algorithm design (greedy and backtracking pseudocode)
+- Algorithm design (Greedy & Backtracking pseudocode)
-* Data structure design (linked list and tree)
+- Data structure design (AVL Tree and others)
-* JSON input/output contract
+- JSON input/output specification
-* Game rules and system behavior
+- Game rules and system behavior
-* Wireframes and visual planning
+- System architecture diagrams

-👉 In short, this folder explains **how the system is intended to work before coding begins**.
+👉 This folder defines how the system is intended to work before implementation.

 ---

 ### 📁 `video_demo/`

-This folder contains the demonstration video for the checkpoint.

-The video presents:

-* The concept of the game
+Contains the checkpoint demonstration video:

+- Game concept explanation
-* The rules and mechanics
+- Rules and mechanics overview
-* The design decisions made so far
-* A visual explanation of how the system will behave
+- Design decisions
+- Visual representation of system behavior

-👉 It complements the documentation by providing a **clear and visual explanation of the project**.
+👉 It complements the documentation with a visual explanation of the project.

 ---

 ## 🎯 Main Objective of the Project

-The main goal of Ecosystem Survival is to design and later implement a fully functional game where:
+The goal of Ecosystem Survival is to design and implement a system where:

-* Algorithms are **part of the gameplay**, not just background logic.
+- Algorithms are part of the gameplay logic
-* Data structures are used to **model and manage dynamic systems**.
+- Data structures manage a dynamic ecosystem efficiently
-* The player interacts with a system that is both **fun and technically meaningful**.
+- The system behaves like a real-time simulation engine

-At this checkpoint, the focus is on building a **solid foundation**:
+At this checkpoint, the focus is on building a solid theoretical and structural foundation:

-* Defining rules
-* Designing algorithms
-* Structuring data
-* Planning system interactions

-All of this will guide the next stages of development, where the game will be implemented and tested.
+- Rule definition
+- Algorithm design
+- Data structure modeling
+- System architecture planning

 ---